Infant Abduction Prevention in Hospitals

 What Hospitals Should Evaluate When Choosing an Infant Protection System

-When assessing technology for infant protection, the evaluation should go beyond specification sheets and focus on operational fit:
+When assessing technology for infant protection, the evaluation should go beyond specification sheets and focus on operational fit.

 Does the alert reach the right person with actionable information?
-Infant name, current location, and alert type — not just a generic alarm at a nursing station.

 Does the system detect tamper events on the tag, not just boundary crossings?
-A tag that can be removed silently is a security gap.
-Skin-contact monitoring closes it.

-Does the system integrate with door access control?
 Alert-only systems depend entirely on staff response speed.
-Integration with physical security gives staff time even when response is delayed.
+Integration with physical security gives staff time to respond even when the first notification is delayed.
+This is the difference between prevention and documentation.

 Can the system support mother-baby matching alongside abduction prevention?
-The two risks require different monitoring logic and both need to be addressed.

-Does the infrastructure support more than one use case?
-A sensor network deployed for infant monitoring can support staff duress alerting and asset tracking on the same infrastructure.
-Facilities that evaluate these use cases together get significantly better return on infrastructure investment than those that deploy point solutions for each problem separately.
+A sensor network deployed for infant monitoring can support patient elopement prevention and asset tracking on the same infrastructure.
+Facilities that evaluate these use cases together get significantly better return on investment than those purchasing separate point solutions.

-Does the system produce audit-ready documentation automatically?
-Compliance documentation should be a byproduct of the system running, not additional work for clinical staff.
+Compliance documentation should be a byproduct of the system running — not additional work for clinical staff.
+Manual documentation is documentation that is incomplete during the moments when it matters most.

 Closing Thought

 Infant protection is not a box to check.
-It is a continuous operational commitment that requires technology capable of running reliably at all hours, without gaps in coverage, without dependence on individual staff attention.
+It is a continuous operational commitment that requires technology capable of running reliably at all hours — without gaps in coverage, without dependence on individual staff attention.
 Manual processes and passive security measures are not sufficient for that standard.

 The newborns admitted to your maternity unit are the most vulnerable patients in the building.
 The systems protecting them should be the most reliable ones you operate.